tsipenyuk/.emacs.d/README.md

-# emacs
+# emacs config

-An emacs configuration
+This is my emacs configuration tree.
+The installed packages are the following.

+-Arseniy Tsipenyuk.